IvanKuchin/prisoner-challenge/README.md

 Set free percentage:  41.67 %
 ```

-To change number of prisoners, edit file main.go line
+To change number of prisoners, edit the line in file main.go
 ```go
 func main() {
    crates := 4